NCI-CGR/GEMSCAN/docs/Input_and_Output.rst

 samples.txt
 -----------
-In the config folder, please edit the samples.txt to list the aligned BAM files, one on each line.
+In the config folder, please create a samples.txt file to list the aligned BAM files, one on each line.
 For example:
 ``bam1.bam
 bam2.bam``